Nick Fortes Player Props: Marlins vs. Phillies

-After going 0-for-4 in his last game, Nick Fortes and the Miami Marlins face the Philadelphia Phillies (who will start Matt Strahm) at 6:40 PM ET on Monday.
+Nick Fortes -- 0-for-4 in his last game -- will be in action for the Miami Marlins versus the Philadelphia Phillies, with Aaron Nola on the mound, on April 11 at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Mets.
+In his most recent game he had a hitless showing (0-for-4) against the Mets.

 Nick Fortes Game Info & Props vs. the Phillies